leknarf/loadcanary/NODELOADLIB.md

         host: 'localhost',                      // host and port specify where to connect
         port: 8080,                             //
-        requestGenerator: null,                 // Specify one of: requestGenerator, requestLoop, or (method, path, requestData)
+        requestGenerator: null,                 // Specify one of:
-        requestLoop: null,                      //   - A requestGenerator is a function that takes a http.Client param
+                                                //   1. requestGenerator: a function
-        method: 'GET',                          //     and returns a http.ClientRequest.
+                                                //         function(http.Client) ->  http.ClientRequest
-        path: '/',                              //   - A requestLoop is a function that takes two params (loopFun, http.Client).
+        requestLoop: null,                      //   2. requestLoop: is a function
+                                                //         function(loopFun, http.Client)
-        requestData: null,                      //     It should call loopFun({req: http.ClientRequest, res: http.ClientResponse})
+                                                //     It must call
+                                                //         loopFun({
+                                                //             req: http.ClientRequest,
+                                                //             res: http.ClientResponse});
-                                                //     after each operation to schedule the next iteration of requestLoop.
+                                                //     after each transaction to finishes to schedule the
+                                                //     next iteration of requestLoop.
-                                                //   - (method, path, requestData) specify a single URL to test
+        method: 'GET',                          //   3. (method + path + requestData) specify a single URL to
+        path: '/',                              //     test
+        requestData: null,                      //
+                                                //
         numClients: 10,                         // Maximum number of concurrent executions of request loop
         numRequests: Infinity,                  // Maximum number of iterations of request loop
         timeLimit: 120,                         // Maximum duration of test in seconds
         targetRps: Infinity,                    // Number of times per second to execute request loop
         delay: 0,                               // Seconds before starting test
+                                                //
         successCodes: null,                     // List of success HTTP response codes.
+Non-success responses
-Failures are logged to the error log.
+                                                // are logged to the error log.
-        stats: ['latency', 'result-codes'],     // Specify list of: latency, result-codes, uniques, concurrency.
-Note that "uniques"
+        stats: ['latency',                      // Specify list of: 'latency', 'result-codes', 'uniques', 'result-codes'],                // 'concurrency'.
+Note that 'uniques' only shows up in
-                                                // only shows up in summary report and requests must be made with traceableRequest().
-                                                // Not doing so will result in reporting only 2 uniques.
+                                                // Cumulative section of the report. traceableRequest() must
+                                                // be used for requets or only 2 uniques will be detected.
-        latencyConf: {percentiles: [.95,.99]},  // Set latencyConf.percentiles to percentiles to report for the 'latency' stat
+        latencyConf: {                          // Set latencyConf.percentiles to percentiles to report for
+            percentiles: [0.95,0.99]            // the 'latency' stat.
-    }
+        }                                       //
+    };

 **Ramp Definition:** The following object defines the parameters and defaults for a ramp, which is used by `addRamp()`: